jorgeecardona/pymodelica/README.md

 ## RoadMap

-* Create a minimum parser of the 3.1 specification.
+* Create a basic parser of the 3.1 specification.
+* Define the introspection process of a modelica entity from python.

 ## GUI